California Tax Relief: Resolve FTB, EDD & CDTFA Issues with Boulanger CPA

 Why Work with Boulanger CPA and Consulting PC?

 At Boulanger CPA and Consulting PC, we are committed to protecting the financial well-being of taxpayers in Orange County and throughout California.
-Our experienced CPAs and tax resolution specialists provide expert guidance in resolving FTB tax disputes, CDTFA audits, and EDD payroll tax issues.
+Our experienced CPAs and tax resolution specialists provide expert guidance in resolving FTB tax disputes, CDTFA audits, and EDD payroll tax issues, including services to resolve payroll tax debt with the EDD for employers facing complex challenges.

 Our Tax Resolution Services Include: